 - In Batman Begins, Bruce Wayne goes on a multi-year incognito journey to find himself, and when he gets back Alfred tells him he's been thought dead.
 It's mostly played as a throwaway joke, though, and is sorted out between scenes with no lasting complications.
 Alfred mentions that there have been moves to have him declared legally dead, and Bruce says it's a good thing he left everything to Alfred then.

-- The same thing was done previously to John Wayne's character in Big Jake.
+- John Wayne's character in Big Jake hears everyone he meets tell him that they thought he had died.
 Eventually, Big Jake gets so annoyed, he promises to kill the next person to say it to him - who, of course, turns out to be the Big Bad...

 - In Cast Away, Chuck Noland is declared dead after being stranded on a deserted island for years.
 They even held a funeral for him.

 Chuck Noland: "You had a coffin?
 What was in it?"

 - Everybody in Escape from New York, when meeting Snake Plissken, will say something along the lines of "I thought you were dead!".